We do it every day, all day long, without even thinking about it, but while running, we should pay attention to breathing.

-If you already have some running miles under your belt, you know that there are more than a few bumps on the road to finding the right breathing rhythm for you.
+If you already have some running miles under your belt, you know that there are more than a few bumps on the road when you’re trying to find the right breathing rhythm.
 If you’re a beginner just getting started with running, you may not have given much thought to how to breathe while running, yet – but you will eventually.

-Whether you’ve already come across with the twists and turns on the route to finding out how to breathe while running or you’re only getting ready to take your first running steps, we hope this insight from sports scientist Benjamin Garcia will help you take deeper, better breaths while you run.
+Whether you’ve already started working on the optimal way to breathe while running or you’re only getting ready to take your first running steps, here’s some insight into breathing while running that will hopefully help you take deeper, better breaths.

 We take approximately 23,000 breaths a day and 8,400,000 breaths in a year, and we do it automatically without being aware of it.
 The physiological process of breathing means taking oxygen from the atmosphere, which our bodies then use for cellular respiration, among other things, and expel carbon dioxide as a by-product.